prestsoftware/prest/docs/src/privacy/index.rst

 Why Does the Website Collect Your Data?
 ---------------------------------------

 Prest is an open-source project.
-Knowledge of the degree to which it is considered a useful resource by the community could motivate its creators to continue working towards improving it.
+Knowing the degree to which it is considered a useful resource by the community could help its developers decide whether to continue allocating time towards expanding and improving it.
 The data collected from this website is one way in which such an assessment can be made.

 What Are your Data Protection Rights?